lynda-trad/Snake/README.md

 # ~ Snake ~

-* This is my rendition of the class Snake game.
+* This is my rendition of the classic Snake game.

 * You control a snake with your keyboard arrows.